Compiler Design Tutorial: What is, Types, Tools, Example

 Compiler construction tools were introduced as computer-related technologies spread all over the world.
 They are also known as a compiler- compilers, compiler- generators or translator.

 These tools use specific language or algorithm for specifying and implementing the component of the compiler.
+Following are the example of compiler construction tools.

 Scanner generators: This tool takes regular expressions as input.
 For example LEX for Unix Operating System.